 Originally posted on December 21, 2012:

-December, 1998 my brother who is now a full Colonel in the United States Marine Corp. sent me the following poem about Santa Claus visiting a Marine on the night before Christmas.
+So in December, 1998 when my brother who was a full Colonel in the United States Marine Corp at the time before he retired sent me the following poem about Santa Claus visiting a Marine on the night before Christmas.
 I, in turn, sat down and in about 30 minutes wrote a poem about Santa Claus visiting the house of a Power Plant Man.
 Words flowed out as easily as Ralph writing about his wish to have a Red Rider BB gun.

 First, here is the Marine story, and then after that, you can read the one about Santa and the Power Plant Man.
 Notice the similarities….